SabineEmden/SabineEmden.github.io/README.md

 - [X] Add icons to social media links.

-- [X] Enhance the accessibility of the site using WebAIM's[WAVE web accessibility evaluation tool](http://wave.webaim.org).
+- [X] Enhance the accessibility of the site using WebAIM's [WAVE web accessibility evaluation tool](http://wave.webaim.org).